KidambiOrg/SpeechEmotionRecognition/README.md

 *Note*: The explanation of the Audio properties was gotten from the site mentioned in the credit section.

+## Emotion Detected
+- Calm
+- Happy
+- Sad
+- Angry
+- Fearful
+- Disgust
+- and Surprise, along with a baseline of Neutral for each actor

 ## Audio Properties

 -  **Mel scale** — deals with human perception of frequency, it is a scale of pitches judged by listeners to be equal distance from each other